 Choose Survey Methods that Work Well for Your Customers

 To ensure consistency, it’s important to select routine, long-term survey methods that reliably attain customer feedback.
 Consider how your customers enjoy communicating and where surveys can be implemented for their convenience.

 In today’s highly digital world, online surveys are often the way to go.
 There are plenty of survey tools and companies available that you can use to administer the questions and analyze the results.
 However, depending on the depth of your questions and your customer base, you might also consider a phone or in-person survey for a more personal touch.
 Keep in mind that these can take more time and effort to organize.

 Encourage Specific Feedback.

+Obtaining valuable feedback truly comes down to asking the right questions, so make sure to carefully devise thought-provoking queries that engage each individual.
 Receiving extremely detailed feedback is the only way that your customer surveys will truly make a difference.
 A good mix of open-ended and yes/no questions can help you get a good picture of how your customers felt.
-For example, you can start by asking if their experience with your staff was positive or negative, and then ask why.
+For example, you can start by asking if their experience with your staff was positive or negative and then ask why.